wnfs-wg/nest/.github/CONTRIBUTING.md

 **No contribution is too small, and all contributions are valued.**

 This guide will help you to get started.
 It includes many details, but don't let that turn you away.
-Consider this a map to help you navigate the process, and please reach out to us with any questions and concerns in the our public [channel] .
+Consider this a map to help you navigate the process, and please reach out to us with any questions and concerns.

 ## Conduct